 The angles slide from Ashulm’s frame to the man beside him, Janus, whom I recognize from the second interview.
 Janus is shaped like a linebacker, so he is built of right angles, in contrast to those of Ashulm’s which are acute.
 Janus too is dressed in Brook’s Brothers retro, though he makes a better Gatsby than Ashulm.
 (Ashulm makes me think of Warren Harding.)

 The angles theme ends abruptly on the curvaceous torso of Opia, whom I met in the first interview.
 Though dressed in the same blue pin-striped uniform as Debbie, she manages to look both sexier and more austere.
 At least from behind.
 She is standing in front of a mainframe terminal, with her back to me.
-Beside her on a metal rack, within easy reach of her right hand, is a nest of branded accessories.
+Beside her on a metal rack, within easy reach of her right hand, is a nest of branded accessories including a purse and silk scarf.
 She abruptly turns around to greet me, which stirs the air up enough that I can smell her perfume.
 Opium.
 We lightly shake hands; I vaguely bow.
 She responds by vaguely curtsying, and then turns back to her work.

 My eyes continue to linger on Opia for several moments more.
 Fortunately my aural cache is still working.
 Despite a several second processing delay I realize that Ashulm is snarling at me.
-I blink stupidly.
-He’s just asked me what I know about nonsense.
+I blink stupidly then I recall: he’s just asked me what I know about nonsense.

 In my book, two consecutive stupid blinks is more than sufficient for any encounter with a boss, but Ashulm’s comment mystifies me so I throw in a couple of stunned flutters for good measure.
-My savior is Lance, from interviews one, two and three, who prompts me with the word “virus”, which he lip syncs.
+My savior is Lance, from interviews one, two and three, who prompts me with a peace sign while lip-syncing the word “virus”.
 Lance is the most comfortable looking man I have ever met.
 He doesn’t give the impression of someone who is comfortable because he has found his habitat, so much as someone who could be comfortable almost anywhere because he knows how to make places his own.
 Which he has indeed done in the fishbowl, if the surround-sound speaker system quietly playing Dark Side of the Moon is any indication.
-He flashes me a peace sign by way of greeting, and nods once, encouragingly, which I interpret as a vote of confidence in my ability to figure out what Ansulm is talking about.

-The Nonsense virus is nasty because it scrambles data, but never adds or subtracts it.
-Most of the time its damage isn’t visible at all.
+I address Ashulm, “I’ve heard about it.
+The Nonsense Virus, it scrambles data, but keeps the check sums intact.
+Nothing is ever added or subtracted.
+Most of the time its damage isn’t visible to error handlers at all.

 I stumble upon a rat who has misjudged his scurry path and rebounded from my shoe into the hole I just passed.
 I’m surprised to realize that I’m more curious about where the rat just scurried to than revolted that it just bumped in to my foot.
 The workers are looking the other way so I walk through the security pylons and peer into the hole, looking for the rat.
 At first I don’t see it, then I spot a dozen proxies or more, depending on whether the clusters of white lights I see everywhere are eyes or reflections, peeking out through a mesh of structures down to where I know there is bedrock.
 A city of rats built on granite.